Red Sorghum (film): Synopsis

 After emerging from the vat, the narrator's grandfather witnesses the worn down Jiu'er.
 The narrator's grandfather goes to confront the leader of the bandits, demanding to know whether the leader raped Jiu'er.
-The leader said he did not rape Jiu'er, because Jiu'er told the leader that she already slept with the disease-ridden old man Li Datou.
+The leader says he did not rape Jiu'er, because Jiu'er told the leader that she already slept with the disease-ridden old man Li Datou.
 The narrator's grandfather returns, but takes out his anger on the workers by urinating into four vats of liquor.
 To the clan's surprise, the urine somehow makes the liquor taste better than ever.
 Its product newly improved, the distillery begins to see financial success.

 The War begins and Imperial Japanese Army troops invade the area.
 The Japanese soldiers then torture and kill Jiu'er's friend Luohan, a respected distillery worker.
 Jiu'er incites the workers to avenge his death.
 In the early dawn, they hide themselves in the sorghum field, prepared to ambush the Japanese military vehicles the moment they pass by.
 While waiting, however, the workers become distracted by hunger.
 When Jiu'er is informed of this by her young child (the narrator's father), she brings out some lunch for the workers.
 Arriving just as the Japanese soldiers do, Jiu'er is shot and killed in the chaotic skirmish that ensues, and the explosive traps meant for the Japanese trucks end up killing almost everyone at the scene.
 Only the narrator's grandfather and father manage to survive the encounter.